HelenOS/harbours/README.rst

 The files are downloaded with ``wget`` so make sure the protocol used and the path format is supported by this tool.

+The variable ``shiptugs`` declares packages this one depends on (the twisted fun is here that tugs are required for the ship to actually leave the harbour).
+That is a string with space separated list of other ships.

 For building is used a ``build()`` function.
 The function is expected to complete the following tasks: